 FAMILY LAW ATTORNEYS DEDICATED TO ASSISTING RESIDENTS OF ATLANTA

 Under Georgia law, the marital assets of a divorcing couple are divided “equitably”—that is, fairly—in order that both parties, following divorce, may be able to enjoy the benefits of the assets they have jointly acquired during marriage.
 However, sometimes one spouse will attempt to hide assets from the other and also from the court, in order to deprive the other spouse of the benefit of those assets.
-If you believe that your spouse may have hidden marital assets in order to shield them from the court’s consideration, the family law lawyers at the Law Offices of Thomas C. Rowsey can assist you.
-Serving the Atlanta region in a broad variety of matters, we have represented individuals in communities throughout Fulton, DeKalb, and Cobb Counties, such as Roswell, Sandy Springs, and Johns Creek.
+If you believe that your spouse may have hidden marital assets in order to shield them from the court’s consideration, the lawyers at Rowsey & Stelter can assist you.
+Serving the Atlanta region in a broad variety of family law matters, we have represented individuals in communities throughout Fulton, DeKalb, and Cobb Counties, such as Roswell, Sandy Springs, and Johns Creek.

 UNCOVERING HIDDEN ASSETS

 In order to arrive at an equitable division of marital assets, courts require spouses to provide a full listing of their assets and debts, both separate and marital.
 As part of their submission to the court, each spouse must sign a financial affidavit, which is a sworn document to the court that the listing is both complete and accurate.
 Although an honest mistake (such as forgetting to list a particular asset) does not present a problem as long as the oversight is remedied promptly by a corrected affidavit, purposeful or fraudulent concealment of assets is the equivalent of committing perjury to the court, and it can be punished by fines, the payment of attorney fees, and even jail time.